 TrueMark Investments LLC ("TrueMark") serves as the investment adviser to the Fund.
-TrueMark is a SEC registered investment adviser with approximately \$700 million in managed assets under management as of September 30, 2024.
+TrueMark is a SEC registered investment adviser with approximately \$1.06 billion in assets under management as of May 31, 2025.
 TrueMark commenced operations as an SEC registered adviser in January 2020 and its principal office is located at 433 W Van Buren, Suite 1100-D, Chicago, Illinois 60607.
-TrueMark is controlled by TrueMark Group, LLC, which in turn is controlled by Michael Loukas.
+TrueMark is controlled by TrueMark Group, LLC ("TMG"), which in turn is controlled by Michael Loukas.

-In 2025, RiverNorth Strategic Holdings ("RNSH") is expected to exercise its option to convert outstanding debt of TrueMark into equity, becoming TrueMark's controlling shareholder.
+In 2025, RiverNorth Strategic Holdings ("RNSH") is expected to exercise its option to convert outstanding debt of TMG into equity, becoming TrueMark's controlling shareholder.
 The operating structure and key personnel of TrueMark are expected to remain the same following the transaction, except that RNSH will control TrueMark.
-The Board and the Fund's initial shareholder have approved the continuance of TrueMark as the Fund's adviser and Opal as the Fund's sub-adviser pending the close of this transaction.
+The Board and the Fund's initial shareholder have approved the continuance of TrueMark as the Fund's adviser pending the close of this transaction.

-Pursuant to the Investment Advisory Agreement between the Trust, on behalf of the Fund, and the Adviser (the "Advisory Agreement"), the Fund pays the Adviser a unitary management fee, which is calculated daily and paid monthly, at an annual rate of 0.75% based on a percentage of the Fund's average daily net assets.
-Out of the unitary management fee, the Adviser has agreed to pay substantially all expenses of the Fund, including the cost of transfer agency, custody, fund administration, securities lending and other non-distribution related services necessary for the Fund to operate, except for: the fee paid to the Adviser pursuant to the Advisory Agreement, interest charges on any borrowings, dividends and other expenses on securities sold short, taxes, brokerage commissions and other expenses, accrued deferred tax liability, distribution fees and expenses paid by the Fund under any distribution plan adopted pursuant to Rule 12b-1 under the 1940 Act, litigation expenses and other non-routine or extraordinary expenses.
-The Adviser, in turn, compensates the Sub-Adviser from the management fee the Adviser receives.
+Pursuant to the Investment Advisory Agreement between the Trust, on behalf of the Fund, and the Adviser (the "Advisory Agreement"), the Fund pays the Adviser a unitary management fee, which is calculated daily and paid monthly, at an annual rate of 0.79% based on a percentage of the Fund's average daily net assets.
+Out of the unitary management fee, the Adviser has agreed to pay substantially all expenses of the Fund, including the cost of transfer agency, custody, fund administration, securities lending and other non-distribution related services necessary for the Fund to operate, except for: the fee paid to the Adviser pursuant to the Advisory Agreement, interest charges on any borrowings, dividends and other expenses on securities sold short, taxes, brokerage commissions and other expenses incurred in placing orders for the purchase and sale of securities and other investment instruments, acquired fund fees and expenses, accrued deferred tax liability, distribution fees and expenses paid by the Fund under any distribution plan adopted pursuant to Rule 12b-1 under the 1940 Act, litigation expenses and other non-routine or extraordinary expenses.

 The Advisory Agreement with respect to the Fund will continue in force for an initial period of two years.
-Thereafter, the Advisory Agreement will be renewable from year to year with respect to the Fund, so long as its continuance is approved at least annually (1) by the vote, cast in person at a meeting called for that purpose, of a majority of those Trustees who are not "interested persons" of the Adviser or the Trust; and (2) by the majority vote of either the full Board or the vote of a majority of the outstanding Shares of the Fund.
+Thereafter, the Advisory Agreement will be renewable from year to year with respect to the Fund, so long as its continuance is approved at least annually (1) by the vote, cast in person at a meeting called for that purpose, of a majority of those Trustees who are not "interested persons" of the Advisor or the Trust; and (2) by the majority vote of either the full Board or the vote of a majority of the outstanding Shares of the Fund.
 The Advisory Agreement automatically terminates on assignment and is terminable on a 60-day written notice either by the Trust or the Adviser.